Nazanin-hub/World_Weather_Analysis/README.md

 ### Retrieve Weather Data

 I used jupyter notebook and a citipy module to get cities for 2000 random latitude and longitude.
 Then, I performed requests from OpenWeatherMap API to retrieve weather data for the cities.
-The following table is asample of the result:
+The following table is a sample of the result:

 ![](https://github.com/Nazanin-hub/World_Weather_Analysis/blob/main/Weather_Database/Weather_Database%20Result.png)